Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Experiments and results

-We compare CoNCPD-APG and lraCoNCPD-APG algorithms with their competitors on two noisy image datasets of 0.1 and 0.0001 salt-and-pepper noise.
-The value of peak-signal-to-noise ratio (PSNR) is also used to measure the quality of reconstructed face images.
-Table \ref{tab:YaleB01PerfComp} and \ref{tab:YaleB0001PerfComp} give the algorithm performance comparison averaged from 100 independent runs under two noise settings.
-From the tables, we can see that the proposed APG-based algorithms are superior to other algorithms, as they obtain lower RelErr and ObjFun values, as well as higher tensor fittings and PSNRs.
-It indicates that the proposed algorithms have higher decomposition accuracy and stronger image reconstruction capabilities.
-More importantly, by introducing low-rank approximation strategy, lraCoNCPD-APG and lraCoNCPD-fHALS algorithms can greatly reduce execution time while maintaining decomposition performance.
-It should be noted that the execution time of lra-based algorithms showed in tables includes the running time of the unconstrained CPD and the running time of APG/fHALS optimization in the CoNCPD problem.
-In addition, Figure \ref{fig:FacedataStab} illustrates the PSNR value curves of all the compared algorithms over 100 independent runs, indicating that the proposed CoNCPD-APG and lraCoNCPD-APG algorithms have excellent decomposition stability compared with competitors.
+The performance of the proposed algorithms is compared with their competitors at two noise levels: 0.1 and 0.0001 salt-and-pepper noise.
+Here we use the matlab function $\texttt{imnoise}$ with the parameter \texttt{salt \& pepper} to add the noise.
+Peak-signal-to-noise ratio (PSNR) is also used to evaluate the quality of reconstructed face images.
+Table \ref{tab:YaleBPerfComp} gives the algorithm performance comparison averaged from 100 independent runs.
+We can see that the proposed APG-based algorithms perform slightly better than other algorithms in tensor fittings and PSNR, indicating high decomposition accuracy and stronger image reconstruction capabilities.
+More importantly, by introducing low-rank approximation strategy, the lraCoNCPD-APG algorithm can greatly reduce execution time while maintaining decomposition performance.

+The execution time of lra-based algorithm showed in the table includes the running time of the unconstrained CPD and APG optimization, and we also give the performance of each separate step.
+In addition, Figure \ref{fig:Faceimages} gives an illustration of original, noisy, and recovered face images, as well as common and individual face image features obtained by CoNCPD-APG algorithm.
+The fourth row of images are only common features among different images, while the fifth row is the common features multiplied by the values from core tensors, and the last row is the individual features corresponding to the particular images.